emsig/elfe3D/README.md

 elfe3D is a 3D forward modelling code that can be used to simulate electric and magnetic field responses from frequency-domain controlled-source electromagnetic setups.
 It uses tetrahedral meshes and first-order finite-element approximations.

+_Contributions:_
+A first version of elfe3D was developed by Paula Rulff with contributions from Thomas Kalscheuer at Uppsala University from 2018-2023.
+A modified version of elfe3D is implemented in the inversion software emilia (cite).
+Further developments of elfe3D by Paula Rulff, now at Delft University of Technology, are ongoing.
+Suggestions for improvement are welcome!

+_Contact_:

+Paula Rulff p.rulff@tudelft.nl

 _Getting started:_

 - gfortran should be part of your system via the gnu compiler collection (gcc).
 Intel Fortran compilation is possible, but not fully tested.